Ezra 10: Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes Codex Leningradensis (1008).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).

 An ancient Greek book called 1 Esdras (Greek: Ἔσδρας Αʹ) containing some parts of 2 Chronicles, Ezra and Nehemiah is included in most editions of the Septuagint and is placed before the single book of Ezra–Nehemiah (which is titled in Greek: Ἔσδρας Βʹ).
-1 Esdras 8:91-9:36 is an equivalent of Ezra 10 (Putting away of foreign wives and children).
+1 Esdras 8:91-9:36 is equivalent to Ezra 10, recounting how the returned captives agreed to the putting away of their foreign wives and children.

-The consensus (10:1–6)
+The consensus (verses 1–6)

-Ezra's public humiliation and prayer attracted a group of people who joined him in 'demonstrations of sorrow over the sins of Israel', and as a result, they made a consensus of the resolution.
+Ezra's public humiliation and prayer attracted a group of people who joined him in "demonstrations of sorrow over the sins of Israel", and as a result, they made a consensus of the resolution.